conduktor/conduktor-docs/src/pages/changelog/Console-1.28.0.md

 ## Quality of Life improvements
 - Updated design and color theme
 - Added navigation breadcrumb
-- Enhanced multiple error messages throughout the product
+- Enhanced error messages throughout the product
 - Improved the connector 90 days heatmap
 - Declaring an ApplicationInstance with resources ending in `*` will now fail with this error message
   - `Could not apply resource ApplicationInstance/my-app-inst: resource name 'appA-*' is not allowed.
 Use name 'appA-' with patternType PREFIXED instead`